Modeling the Light Curve and Spectra of SN 2023aew

 During this partial conversion, approximately $M_{\rm QN, ej}\sim 0.05\,M_\odot$ of the outer NS layers are ejected with a kinetic energy of $E_{\rm QN, KE}\sim 5 \times 10^{50}$~erg \citep{keranen_2005}.
-Here, the energy powering the SN ejecta comes primarily from the spin-down of the resulting magnetar-strength HS.
-For this mechanism to be viable, a means of terminating the spin-down emission is required (e.g., collapse into a black hole or leakage of energy via hard emission).
-When either the QN shock or HS spin-down energy is deposited into the already-expanded SN ejecta after a delay of $\sim 105$-$109$ days, the resulting thermal input -- on the order of $\sim 2\times 10^{49}$~erg over $\sim 40$ days -- can naturally reproduce the LC and spectral features observed in SN~2023aew.
+Here, the energy powering the SN ejecta comes primarily from the SpD of the resulting magnetar-strength HS.
+For this mechanism to be viable, a means of terminating the SpD emission is required (e.g., collapse into a black hole or leakage of energy via hard emission).
+When either the QN shock or HS SpD energy is deposited into the already-expanded SN ejecta after a delay of $\sim 105$-$109$ days, the resulting thermal input -- on the order of $\sim 2\times 10^{49}$~erg over $\sim 40$ days -- can naturally reproduce the LC and spectral features observed in SN~2023aew.